henrybaxter/xcite-precisionrt/notes/next.md

 	3 shots in report OR STL file with tikz
 (7) realistic CT

+- model electron beam with no overlap
+- model electron beam with more beamlets
+- wording of collimator geometry
+- geometry of entire monte carlo setup
+- are there more sophisticated models we can use?

 DROP the conformity index

 - describe the collimator better